Human Rights

 In fiscal 2021, upon the directive of the Board of Directors, we developed the Human Rights Response Flowchart to facilitate timely identification and analysis of and measures to avoid and mitigate the impact of human rights violations involving the Group.
 The flowchart, which is aligned with the human rights due diligence framework of the UNGP, is used to determine responses in terms of the impacts of our business operations on human rights violations, mainly those committed by third parties.

-We will continue to use the flowchart to determine appropriate responses whenever human rights risks are detected, and we will report to the Board of Directors on the status of those responses twice a year.
-In this way, we will continue our earnest response to human rights risks in our business activities.
+We use the flowchart to determine appropriate responses whenever human rights risks are detected, and we report to the Board of Directors on the status of those responses twice a year.
+We will continue our earnest response to human rights risks in our business activities.

 Overview of Human Rights Response Flowchart